Terms of Reference

 To explore synergies between public and private sectors in a way that helps to develop the UK’s competitive science base.
 For example, by co-developing scientific activities, sharing knowledge (including data), and sharing information on law, policy and environmental issues.

 The Forum will periodically provide the MSCC Secretariat with details of:

-- ny issues related to sound in the sea that are likely to emerge in the near- to medium-term future that will impact on the effectiveness of their sectors;
+- any issues related to sound in the sea that are likely to emerge in the near- to medium-term future that will impact on the effectiveness of their sectors;

-- Any suggestions about how UK science activities on sound in the marine environment could be more effectively undertaken within the UK or overseas; and
+- any suggestions about how UK science activities on sound in the marine environment could be more effectively undertaken within the UK or overseas;

 Measures of success